VISIT OUR ART STORE ▶

 Pen knife

-Step-by-Step: How I Stretch Watercolor Paper
+Step-by-Step: How the Artist Stretches Watercolor Paper

 Step 1: Soak the Paper